mnuzulbandung/DL-LLM-Workout-Recommender/README.md

 ---

-## **Introduction**
+## **Background**

-Maintaining a healthy lifestyle in Indonesia faces several challenges:
+Maintaining a healthy lifestyle in Indonesia comes with several obstacles:

-1. **Low Physical Activity**: A sedentary lifestyle is prevalent, with many lacking regular exercise routines.
+1. **Insufficient Physical Activity**: Many individuals lead sedentary lives and lack consistent exercise habits.
-2. **High Costs**: Gym memberships are often unaffordable for a large portion of the population.
+2. **Financial Barriers**: Gym memberships are often out of reach for a significant portion of the population due to high costs.
-3. **Preventable Diseases**: Chronic illnesses such as diabetes, obesity, and heart disease are on the rise but can be mitigated through regular physical activity.
+3. **Rising Preventable Diseases**: Chronic conditions like diabetes, obesity, and heart disease are becoming more common but can be reduced through regular exercise.

+Additionally, ChatGPT's free model, while highly capable of generating text-based responses, has several limitations:
+1. **Inability to Provide Images**: Visual workout exercise demonstrations can not be made, which limits its usefulness for tasks requiring visual guidance.
+2. **Inconsistencies**: Occasional inaccuracies, repetition, or a lack of depth when addressing complex or niche topics.

-**AI-Bot** provides an accessible and intelligent solution to these problems by empowering users to take control of their fitness goals with a chatbot that offers workout advice, personalized plans, and answers to fitness-related queries.
+**AI-Bot** empowers users to achieve fitness goals with workout advice, personalized plans, and fitness-related answers.

 ---

-## **Features**

-1. **Interactive Chat**: Communicate with the chatbot to receive fitness advice and workout tips in a user-friendly conversational format.
-2. **Personalized Recommendations**: Generate exercise plans tailored to your preferences, equipment availability, and fitness level.
-3. **Smart Scheduling**: Plan and track your workouts effectively with reminders and goal-setting assistance.
-4. **Fitness Q&A**: Get answers to common fitness questions, from exercise techniques to health benefits.

----

 ## **How to Use**

 ### **Step-by-Step Usage**
+1. **Access the Website**: Open the AI-Bot homepage to begin.
-1. **Ask a Question**: Type your workout-related question or request in the chat area.
+2. **Enter Your Query**: Input your workout-related question or request in the chat box.
-2. **Submit**: Click the "Submit" button to interact with the chatbot.
+3. **Send**: Press the "Submit" button to engage with the chatbot.
-3. **View Recommendations**: Receive customized workout plans, schedules, or answers based on your query.
+4. **Receive Suggestions**: Get tailored workout plans, schedules, or answers based on your input.

-### **Example Queries**
-Here are some ways to interact with **AI-Bot**:
-- “Provide a training plan for a month!”
-- “Suggest a 2-week cardio program without equipment.”
-- “How do I perform barbell squats correctly?”

 ---

+## **Sample Questions**

+1. Please make a workout schedule three times a week for one month focusing on the upper body.
+2. How can I do a Pull-Up?

+---

 ## **Technical Overview**

 ### **Development Process**
-1. **Chatbot Design**: Leveraged **GPT-4o Mini** for natural language understanding and response generation.
-2. **Personalization Algorithm**: Integrated user preference and fitness level data for tailored recommendations.
-3. **Deployment**: Deployed the chatbot on **Hugging Face Spaces** for an interactive user experience.
+1. The app uses an AI model **GPT-4o Mini** with **Streamlit** and **LangChain** to process the user's query.
+2. The app generates responses based on a list of exercises fetched from a **local API**.
+3. The app stores and displays user queries and AI responses in a **chat-like interface**.
+4. The app displays **images** for exercises when requested.
+5. The app maintains a **conversation history** to provide contextual responses
+6. The app ensures that **off-topic** questions are handled gracefully.

 ### **Libraries Used**
 - Python